damianofalcioni/olive-jekyll-test/README.md

 2) Create a new Markdown file under the _projects folder using the file demo-project.md as template
 3) Do a Pull request

-The Innovation Shop is available as Github Page [HERE](https://adoxx-org.github.io/GO0DMAN-Innovation-Shop/)
+The Portal is available as Github Page [HERE](https://adoxx-org.github.io/GO0DMAN-Innovation-Shop/)